macterra/Luminai/README.md

 Luminai is a ChatGPT slack bot

 Go to https://api.slack.com/apps and create a new app using the `manifest.yml` file.
 Copy the Bot User OAuth Token and the app level token.
+Install the app into your slack workspace.

 Go to https://platform.openai.com/account/api-keys and create a new OpenAI API key.